kyma-incubator/compass/docs/compass/04-01-installation.md

 ```bash
 ./installation/cmd/run.sh --kyma-release {KYMA_VERSION}
 ```
-You can also specify if you want the kyma installation to contain only minimal components or whether you want full kyma
+You can also specify if you want the Kyma installation to contain only `minimal` components or whether you want `full` Kyma

 ```bash
 ./installation/cmd/run.sh --kyma-installation full